 The difference between these different varieties lies mainly in their size and their potency, which depends on how long they were left to grow.
 As for any natural product, it’s possible that one batch (harvest) turned out slightly less potent than the other.
 Potency will also slightly differ when the growers expose the truffles to air before packaging them, which causes their outer layer to dry slightly.
 Thus, they become more potent per gram as they contain less water.

 Ready to shop for microdosing truffles? 🍄

-If you don’t have Microdosing XP truffles but a 10, 15, or 20 grams package, place these truffles on unbleached tissue paper, kitchen paper, or any other type of paper made to absorb moisture.
+Mold can appear in the form of white dots or a white cast.
+If you have truffles in a packaging that is no longer vacuum sealed, place these truffles on unbleached tissue paper / kitchen paper to absorb moisture and store them in the fridge.
 This will prevent the truffles from coming into contact with too much humidity, which can cause them to mold.

 - Magic truffles

 - Electric scale (choose a precision scale that can weigh from 0.01g)